Maggiee05/ExpenseTracker/sp21-cs242-ziningc2-minerl2-proposal.md

 And to motivate people to control the expenses in daily life.

 ### Project Motivation
-Expense tracker helps visualize the expenses and earnings.
+I found myself not awaring of how much I've spent everyday until I want to buy something expensive.
+Therefore I believe something like expense tracker may help me track the expense everyday.
+I believe visualizing the expenses and earnings allow people to have a better understanding of total expenses.
-The wish list can motivate people to save more money and spend more time considering before buying something.
+I also try to integrate the expense tracker with the wish list, since it might also motivate people to save more money and spend more time considering before buying something.
-(Sometimes if a product is saved in the wish list, then people might not be interested in buying it a few weeks later.)

 ## Technical Specification
 - Platform: Cross-platform app (React Native)
-- Programming Languages: JavaScript (Python for Flask should backend required)
+- Programming Languages: JavaScript
 - Stylistic Conventions: Airbnb JavaScript Style Guide
-- SDK: Facebook SDK for React Native (possible for social login)
 - IDE: Visual Studio Code
-- Tools/Interfaces: Mobile devices
+- Tools/Interfaces: React Native
 - Target Audience: Broad-range audience

 ## Functional Specification